xuy50/ecgr5106-hw2/README.md

 - **Training time increases significantly** with ResNet-18 due to the higher number of parameters.
 - **Better generalization** was observed in ResNet-18, with validation accuracy improvements over ResNet-11.
 - The deeper network resulted in **smoother and more stable loss curves**, demonstrating better convergence behavior.
+- Overall, **ResNet-18 achieves better accuracy at the cost of increased computational demand**, demonstrating the expected trade-off when increasing network depth.

 #### **Training and Validation Results**
 | Model      | Dataset   | Dropout | Final Train Loss | Final Val Loss | Val Accuracy |